Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 - **PMPM Cost Trends by SVC & Race Group:** Medicare's average spending on care for each beneficiary every month for a specific year.
 - **PMPM Count Trends by SVC & Race Group:** The number of claims on average each beneficiary uses per month in order to get care.

-The SQL queries used to inspect and clean the data for this analysis are available here [link].
+The SQL queries used to inspect and clean the data for this analysis are available here [link](./assets/sql/filtering_queries/beneficiary_summary_filtering.sql).

-Targeted SQL queries regarding various business questions can be found here [link].
+Targeted SQL queries regarding various business questions can be found here [link](./assets/sql/kpi_queries/kpi_queries.sql).

 An interactive Power BI dashboard used to report and explore sales trends can be found here [link].